learn-hunger/visual-gestures/paper.md

 using Google MediaPipe's Hand Landmarker.

-At the core of our approach is the Fluid Kink Ratio Algorithm (FKR Algorithm), a novel technique for gesture-based decision-making.
-FKRA dynamically tracks the ratio of two key segment lengths: (i) Index fingertip to its base and (ii) Index finger base to wrist base.
+At the core of our approach is the Fluid Kink Ratio Algorithm (FKR Algorithm), a novel technique, we propose, for gesture-based decision-making.
+FKR Algorithm dynamically tracks the ratio of two key segment lengths: (i) Index fingertip to its base and (ii) Index finger base to wrist base.
 This ratio is monitored within a hibernating sliding window of the last five recorded frames, ensuring